valleyofdoom/PC-Tuning/README.md

 - To remove the user password, enter your current password and leave the new/confirm password fields blank in ``User Accounts`` by typing ``control userpasswords`` in ``Win+R``

-## 11.8.
-Privacy Options (Windows 8+)
+<h2 id="privacy-options-windows-8">11.8.
+Privacy Options (Windows 8+)</h2>

 Disable all unnecessary permissions in the ``Privacy`` section by pressing ``Win+I``.

-## 11.9.
-Search Indexing
+<h2 id="search-indexing">11.9.
+Search Indexing</h2>

 Certain directories on the file system are indexed for search features in Windows which can be viewed by typing ``control srchadmin.dll`` in ``Win+R``.
 Indexing occurs periodically in the background and often results in notable CPU overhead which can be seen using Process Explorer as described in section [11.30.
-Process Explorer](#1130-process-explorer).
+Process Explorer](#process-explorer).
 Therefore, it is preferable to prevent search indexing globally by disabling the ``Windows Search`` service however, search features may be limited.
 Open CMD as administrator and enter the command below.

   ```bat
   reg add "HKLM\SYSTEM\CurrentControlSet\Services\WSearch" /v "Start" /t REG_DWORD /d "4" /f